perpetualCreations/swbs/source/index.rst

 Security
 --------
 Data exchanged by SWBS is encrypted with AES.
-This is not optional.
+This is optional, initialize an Instance derivative (Host/Client/Server) with None as the key parameter.
+It's also possible to disable encryption/decryption for specific send/receive operations by specifying no_encrypt/no_decrypt as True for send/receive built-in class functions.

 The client and server must have the same key string beforehand, to communicate.
 The key must be 16 characters long.
 When supplied to an Instance derivative, under the key parameter, the input can be either a string or bytes object or a string containing a path to a plaintext-encoded file.